w3f/Grants-Program/Web_3_Security_Alliance.md

 - Work you have already done.

 The Web3 Security Alliance has received support from a16z, Paradigm, and LeXpunK.
-Grants were received by the Web3 Security Alliance from the Ethereum and Filecoin Foundations, and its first donor was Vitalik Buterin.
+Grants have been received from Gnosis, Filecoin Foundation, and the Ethereum Foundations; its first donor was Vitalik Buterin.